 - For the user experience: There are many different statistics on the net (and it is difficult to know if these statistics are good) but overall, if your page takes more than 3 seconds to load (mobile or desktop), you will already lose some of the users who will not wait until the page is loaded.
 A person who has had a bad experience on a site will not want to come back to it either…logical no?

 - For SEO: What is important for users is also important for google!
 The loading speed is an important factor in the great equation of SEO.
 Important how???? (the 1000 bucks question) I would say that what matters most in SEO is first of all to create quality content that is appealing and answers questions that Internet users ask themselves… the optimization of loading speed (like many other points) comes next.
+By the way, if you’re interested, we’ve written a super complete guide on SEO and organic search engine optimization.

 - To take care of your website: Because your website is ultimately the only thing that belongs to you and that you control on the web (unlike social networks, google and so on, which can change their rules at any time)… so it is extremely important that you take care of it!